 Add Texture Instead of Art

+It's easy to want to cover empty walls with various items so it doesn't look bland.
 Keep your walls bare, but add texture instead, like a plaster finish or a shiplap wall.
 Additionally, express texture through your bedding or accent pieces.

 Bring the Outside In